volatilityfoundation/volatility3/doc/source/glossary.rst

 .. _Translation Layer:

 Translation Layer
-    This is a specific type of :ref:`data layer<Data Layer>`, a non-contiguous group of bytes that can be references by a unique :ref:`offset<Offset>` within the layer.
-In particular, translation layers translates (or :ref:`maps<Map>`) requests made of it to a location within a lower layer.
-This can be either linear (a one-to-one mapping between bytes) or non-linear (a group of bytes :ref:`maps<Map>` to a larger or smaller group of bytes.
+    This is a type of data layer which allows accessing data from lower layers using addresses different to those used by the lower layers themselves.
+When accessing data in a translation layer, it translates (or :ref:`maps<Map>`) addresses from its own :ref:`address space<Address Space>` to the address space of the lower layer and returns the corresponding data from the lower layer.
+Note that multiple addresses in the higher layer might refer to the same address in the lower layer.
+Conversely, some addresses in the higher layer might have no corresponding address in the lower layer at all.
+Translation layers most commonly handle the translation from virtual to physical addresses, but can be used to translate data to and from a compressed form or translate data from a particular file format into another format.

 .. _Type:

 Type
     This is a structure definition of multiple elements that expresses how data is laid out.
-Basic types define how the data should be interpretted in terms of a run of bits (or more commonly a collection of 8 bits at a time, called bytes).
-More complex types can be made up of other types combined together at specific locations known as :ref:`structs<Struct>` or repeated, known as :ref:`array<Array>`.
-They can even defined types at the same location depending on the data itself, known as :ref:`Unions<Union>`.
+Basic types define how the data should be interpreted in terms of a run of bits (or more commonly a collection of 8 bits at a time, called bytes).
+New types can be constructed by combining other types at specific relative offsets, forming something called a :ref:`struct<Struct>`, or by repeating the same type, known as an :ref:`array<Array>`.
+They can even contain other types at the same offset depending on the data itself, known as :ref:`Unions<Union>`.
 Once a type has been linked to a specific chunk of data, the result is referred to as an :ref:`object<object>`.

 U
 -
 .. _Union:

 Union
-    A union is a type that can have can hold multiple different subtypes, which specifically overlap.
-A union is means for holding two different types within the same size of data, meaning that not all types within the union will hold valid data at the same time, more that depending on what the union is holding, a subset of the type will point to accurate data (assumption no corruption).
+    A union is a type that can hold multiple different subtypes, whose relative offsets specifically overlap.
+    A union is a means for holding multiple different types within the same size of data, the relative offsets of the types within the union specifically overlap.
+This means that the data in a union object is interpreted differently based on the types of the union used to access it.